We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 What Are Their Similarities?

 All-Clad, on the other hand, bonds layers of copper and aluminum between two stainless steel sheets and uses the resulting material to make the entire pan.
-So whether you go with C4 Copper or Copper Core, you’ll get a copper core that extends from the base all the way up to the rim.
+So whether you go with C4 Copper or Copper Core, you’ll get a copper core that extends from the base up to the rim.

 Copper is more expensive than other metals like aluminum, but its thermal conductivity beats out all the competition.
 Both All-Clad collections include copper cores, ensuring you get the best of the best for rapid, even spread of heat.